git-moss/ConvertWithMoss/README-FORMATS.md

 The conversion process creates one destination file for each preset found in a SoundFont file.
 The mono files are combined into stereo files.
 If the left and right channel mono samples contain different loops, the loop of the left channel is used.

+## TAL Sampler

+TAL-Sampler is an analog modeled synthesizer with a sampler engine as the sound source, including a modulation matrix and self-oscillating filters.
+Most of the presets in it's library store the sample files in an encrypted format (*.wavsmpl), this format is not supported.
+Only presets using plain WAV or AIFF files are supported.

 ## WAV files

 This is not a multisample format but a clever algorithm tries to detect the necessary information from each multisample file.
 It uses metadata found int the WAV file or from its' name.